-- 1. Have the late (or latest possible due to limitations on numbers) breakfast time slot both Saturday and Sunday mornings. - 2.
-Have priority dismissal following Saturday evening event. - 3.
+- Be able to register for the conference 48 hours before the registration window officially opens. - 2.
+Have the late (or latest possible due to limitations on numbers) breakfast time slot both Saturday and Sunday mornings. - 3.
 Be contacted first in the event there is an unfilled office or if the runner up for that office declines the position.
 These positions may be unfilled because no delegate chose to run or because of circumstances throughout the year which may prevent an officer from returning.